openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-workScheduler.md

 >
 >  - The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >  - The APIs of this module can be used only in the stage model.
+>  - For details about the constraints on deferred task scheduling, see [Constraints](../../task-management/work-scheduler.md#constraints).

 ## Modules to Import